dargueta/metalc/README.rst

 This is an implementation of the C standard library designed for use by:

-* UEFI-aware OS kernels,
+* Programs that run with absolutely no underlying system (not even EFI),
-* UEFI applications, or
+* UEFI-aware OS kernels, or
-* Programs that run with absolutely no underlying system (not even EFI).
+* UEFI applications.

 This library requires your C compiler to provide a few headers of its own, namely: